+Beginning with new awards in the 2023-2024 TP Deliverability allocation cycle, for an Interconnection Customer seeking to receive or retain TP Deliverability to represent that it has, is negotiating, or is shortlisted for a power purchase agreement under this GIDAP, the agreement must meet the following criteria:

+(1) the agreement has a term of no less than five (5) years.
+Interconnection Customers with multiple, short-term agreements for the same capacity may meet this criterion where the combined terms are five (5) years or more; and

+(2) the counterparty must:

+(a) be a Load Serving Entity procuring the capacity to meet its own Resource Adequacy obligation; or

+(b) demonstrate it has a contract to provide the capacity for at least one (1) year to a Load Serving Entity for a Resource Adequacy obligation.

+Interconnection Customers may seek a TP Deliverability allocation under Groups A or B if they meet all tariff criteria except the counterparty criterion; however, within thirty (30) days of receiving a TP Deliverability allocation, they must demonstrate they meet the counterparty criterion or provide a deposit of $10,000 per MW of allocated TP Deliverability, but in no case less than $500,000.
+The CAISO will deposit these funds in an interest-bearing account at a bank or financial institution designated by the CAISO.
+The CAISO will refund the deposit when the Generating Facility begins Commercial Operation or meets the counterparty criterion, whichever is earlier.
+To the extent the Interconnection Customer withdraws, is deemed withdrawn, converts to Energy Only, or otherwise downsizes or eliminates the capacity allocated TP Deliverability, the deposit will be non-refundable, and the CAISO will process it and any accrued interest pursuant to Section 7.6.

+Interconnection Customers that received and retained TP Deliverability allocations before the 2023-2024 cycle are not subject to the minimum term or counterparty requirements for those allocations, including under Section 6.7.4 and this Section 8.9.
+If they re-seek TP Deliverability for any reason during or after the 2023-2024 cycle, they would be subject to these requirements in seeking a new allocation or retaining a new allocation.

-All power purchase agreements in this Section 8.9 must require Deliverability for the Interconnection Customer to represent that it has, is negotiating, or is shortlisted for a power purchase agreement.For all TP Deliverability allocations based upon having, negotiating, or being shortlisted for power purchase agreements, the CAISO will allocate TP Deliverability up to the amount of deliverable MW capacity procured by the power purchase agreement.
+For all TP Deliverability allocations based upon having, negotiating, or being shortlisted for power purchase agreements, the CAISO will allocate TP Deliverability up to the amount of deliverable MW capacity procured by the power purchase agreement.
 All Load Serving Entities building Generating Facilities to serve their own Load must be doing so to fulfill a regulatory requirement that warrants Deliverability.
 Load Serving Entities acting as Interconnection Customers are otherwise eligible for all other attestations.

 Notwithstanding any other provision, all refunds pursuant to this Appendix DD will be processed in accordance with the CAISO’s generally accepted accounting practices, including monthly batched deposit refund disbursements.
 Any CAISO deadline will be tolled to the extent the Interconnection Customer has not provided the CAISO with the appropriate documents to facilitate the Interconnection Customer’s refund, or if the Interconnection Customer has any outstanding invoice balance due to the CAISO on another project owned by the same Interconnection Customer.